ua-community/ua-extensions/systems/browser.md

 - Does not enable tighter integrations with local-first or cloud data solutions.

+## Impediments

+Some examples of extensions that cannot be built, or are hard to build:

+- Run a HTTP server in an extension, eg. to load a generated web app.

 ## On the fence

 These may be positive or negative, depending on the way you look at it.